Practice Policies & Notices

 Purpose

-To ensure timely payment, administrative efficiency, and transparency regarding billing practices, A New Hope Psychiatric Services requires all clients to maintain a valid credit card on file.
+To ensure timely payment, administrative efficiency, and transparency regarding billing practices, A New Hope Psychiatric Services requires clients to maintain a valid and chargeable credit or debit card on file while actively receiving services.

-• Credit card information is securely stored within the practice’s electronic systems in compliance with applicable security standards.
+Credit and debit card information is securely stored through the practice’s electronic systems in accordance with applicable security standards.

-• Any payment method used at any time (in person, online, or by phone) may be securely stored on file and used for future charges unless authorization is revoked in writing.
+Any payment method provided or used at any time, including in person, online, through the client portal, or by phone, may be securely stored on file and used for future authorized charges unless authorization is revoked in writing.

 Authorized Charges

-The credit card on file may be charged for, but is not limited to:
+The card on file may be charged for patient-responsible amounts, including but not limited to:

 • Co-pays, deductibles, and co-insurance